-- 1. failure to evacuate or immediately respond to a fire alarm; - 2. participation in creating or causing a false fire alarm; - participation in tampering, disconnecting or altering any fire alarm system, equipment or component; - 4. failure to follow the instructions of staff and emergency personnel during fire alarms; - 5. the possession, use, manufacture and/or sale of any incendiary device; - 6. participation in setting or causing to be set any unauthorized fire; and/or - 7. the possession and/or use of any type of fireworks.
+- a. failure to evacuate or immediately respond to a fire alarm; - b. participation in creating or causing a false fire alarm; - participation in tampering, disconnecting or altering any fire alarm system, equipment or component; - d. failure to follow the instructions of staff and emergency personnel during fire alarms; - e. the possession, use, manufacture and/or sale of any incendiary device; - f. participation in setting or causing to be set any unauthorized fire; and/or - g. the possession and/or use of any type of fireworks.